beisdog/edd-rag-session/README.md

   * Change: application.properties, ``erni.vector-store.pinecone.namespace=bedv`` to your user name so you do not overwrite my data

 ## Setup with Codespace
+Codespaces is an online IDE that starts a VS Code instance right in the browser with the project.
+It can be accessed when you are logged into github and then can be opened from the repository
 * Goto the github repo -> Code -> Codespaces -> Open main
 * Copy the application.properties and cv_files.zip by uploading it to erni-rag-backend/src/main/resources folder
 * Open terminal